poetapp/documentation/rdd/separate-file-uploads.md

 #### Issuer

 Frost will need to provide an issuer.
-The issuer will be created from frost-api's privateKey that is related to [Frosts Identity Claim](#frost-identity-claim)
+The issuer will be created from frost-api's privateKey that is related to [Frosts Identity Claim](#frost-identity-claim). poet-js provides the [createIssuerFromPrivateKey](https://github.com/poetapp/poet-js/blob/master/src/util/KeyHelper.ts#L106) function to create an issuer from a privateKey.

 #### Signing

-The claim needs to be signed by with frost-api's privateKey that is related to [Frosts Identity Claim](#frost-identity-claim)
+The claim needs to be signed by with frost-api's privateKey that is related to [Frosts Identity Claim](#frost-identity-claim).

 #### Author